tantsandras/mm/content/podcastEpisodesFolder/the-dodgy-dog-walker-and-the-gross-investigation.md

 Also, you're probably not going to appriciate this because you don't like the film's but in that scene, the thing that he's forgotten are his robes.

-Ah
+Ah.

 Is he naked?
-No you pervert,
+No you pervert, he's 11.

-he's 11.

 Would have been funny though if he was like, I can't remember what I've forgotten...
 Oh no, one is completely butt naked.
 Like the police in this case, they were like "Oh no, I can't remember where the rapist is".
 Everyone is like, "he's right there".
 Where?